furzing/leakWhisperer/README.md

 ### Environment and performance tips
 - Stick with the `free` plan in `render.yaml`; Whisper work now happens on HuggingFace's infrastructure so the dyno only handles lightweight logic.
 - Keep the default region (`frankfurt`) or change it to whatever region is closest to your target users.
+- Tune the simulator vars if you need faster/slower leak traffic.
+Smaller `SIM_BATCH_SIZE` or larger `SIM_SLEEP_SECONDS` reduces the number of HuggingFace calls per minute.
-- If HuggingFace throttles you, slow down the mock generator or point `HF_API_URL` to your own hosted Space.
+- If HuggingFace throttles you, slow the simulator, disable it and run `backend/mock_generator.py` locally, or point `HF_API_URL` to your own hosted Space.

 ## Frontend integration checklist
 Your teammate only needs the deployed base URL (for example `https://leakwhisperer-backend.onrender.com`).
 The important API surfaces are: